 Methods and Strategies

-The tables on the signals page are intended to give a condensed summary of current market conditions and direction at the market close for the period indicated.
+The tables on the trends page are intended to give a condensed summary of current market conditions and direction at the market close for the period indicated.
 They are best used to identify which sectors are trending or choppy, and to give you an edge when applying your own methods.
 It only takes a few seconds per day to look over the signal trends, so investors and traders can save time in reviewing a wide range of sectors.

 We have additional trading information in our Articles section.

 We present our 12 Points signals on a daily basis for the daily and 60 minute chart signals, and on a weekly and monthly and quarterly basis for signals based on weekly, monthly and quarterly charts, respectively.
 Signals are compiled at the market close (4pm Eastern time) for all time periods.

 The system is a purely mechanical representation of bullish strength for the time period using our interpretation of 12 distinct technical indicators and chart patterns, which when added together give measurements reduced to a 0 to 12 scale.
 To arrive at the final signal, each of the 12 indicators is assigned a one for up or bullish signals, or a zero for down or neutral signals.

 The signal numbers presented in the tables are the sum of the up signals with some mathematical corrections.
 The higher the number, the more bullish the chart signals are indicating.
 A total number of signals of 0 would be most bearish, a 6 would be neutral to mildly bullish, and a 12 would be most bullish.